 8. Cinematic portrait: single head turn

-The person slowly turns their head to look directly at camera, holding eye contact for the last 2 seconds.
+The person slowly turns their head to look directly at the camera, holding eye contact for the last 2 seconds.
 Background blur stays consistent.
-Camera does a very subtle slow zoom in.
-Duration: 6 seconds.

 9. Game splash art: particle ambience

 Magical sparkles drift slowly around the character.
-Cape moves gently as if in light wind.
+The cape moves gently as if in light wind.
+Eyes glow a little brighter.
 Character pose stays exactly the same.
-Camera static.
-Duration: 6 seconds.

 10. Landscape: drone-style slow rise